 Before you start the process, make sure you know what you can afford.
-Speak to a consultant or use the online Mortgage Calculator to establish how much bond finance you qualify for based on your income or joint income.
+Speak to a consultant or use the online Mortgage Calculator to establish how much home finance you qualify for based on your income or joint income.
+CLICK HERE